Posts in category "blogging"

 I prefer using widgets to having to actually edit (and risk breaking) the PHP code.
 Widgets always work with any theme.
 Also, I thought it was odd that Google Analytics hadn't tracked a single outgoing link since I installed this plugin.
 This turned out to be a bug fixed by the most recent version.

-I flirted briefly with installing Google Adsense but, in the interests of purity and minimalism, decided against.
+I flirted briefly with installing Google AdSense but, in the interests of purity and minimalism, decided against.